BTLzdravtech/active_directory/README.md

 Caching:
 Queries for membership and group membership are based on the distinguished name of objects.
 Doing a lot of queries, especially for a Rails app, is a sizable slowdown.
 To alleviate the problem, I've implemented a very basic cache for queries which search by :distinguishedname.
 This is disabled by default.
 All other queries are unaffected.

+# Status

+Master branch appears unmaintained.
+Over the years, various forks with small fixes.This branch will accumlate various fixes from forks, and add features.
+The eventual goal is to release a new, robust AD gem.
+Please see CHANGELOG.adoc

+# Contributing

+Please!
+It's the wild west out here.

 A code example is worth a thousand words: